MikeMaximus/gbm/GBM/readme.txt

 - Added the ability to launch games.
 	- Launch the last five games played from the system tray menu.
-	- Launch any configured game using the "Quick Launcher" window on the system tray menu.
+	- Launch any configured game using the "Quick Launcher" option on the system tray menu, or using hotkey Ctrl + L on the main window.
 	- Launch any configured game from the Game Manager.
 	- Games are launched using information GBM has automatically detected or can be fully customized via the Game Manager.
 	- This feature is optional and disabled by default, it must be enabled in Settings -> General.